-Imagine you have the MuSynth open and you would map CC1 to the cutoff of filter 1.
+Imagine you have a modular synth and you would map CC1 to the cutoff of its filter module.

-Now filter 1 is a sub-module of the MuSynth and when the MuSynth is selected the MIDI focus goes to the MuSynth (rack), not that specific filter 1 sub-module and so the mapping would not be effective because the filter 1 would not receive the MIDI CC events, as they're sent to the MuSynth (rack).
+Now that filter module is a sub-module of the synth and when the synth is selected the MIDI focus goes to the synth (rack), not that specific filter sub-module and so the mapping would not be effective because the filter 1 would not receive the MIDI CC events, as they're sent to the synth (rack).

-So in this case (right-clicking the parameter) the MIDI CC mapping is automatically stored in the MuSynth (rack).
+So in this case (right-clicking the parameter) the MIDI CC mapping is automatically stored in the synth (rack).